elimashehu/Computing-algebraic-degrees-of-phylogenetic-varieties/README.md

 # Computing-algebraic-degrees-of-phylogenetic-varieties

 Within this repository, you'll find code featuring functions dedicated to computing algebraic degrees, including EDdeg, gEDdeg, and MLdeg.
 These calculations apply to both affine and projective phylogenetic varieties associated with diverse trees and models within the Phylogenetic framework.
-The computations are executed using HomotopyContinuation.jl package and Oscar.jl.
+The computations are executed using `HomotopyContinuation.jl` package and `Oscar.jl`.

 👉 `PhylogeneticData.jl` the primary goal of this file is to generate the matrix representing the monomial parametrization of the (affine and projective) variety, given the tree and the model.